umbertogriffo/Trie/README.md

 		// Get words starts with a partial name to search the application for Stream<String> words = trie.getWordStartsWith("Jo");
 		words.forEach(System.out::println);

+		// String Similarity using Levenshtein distance
+		// Get words that are less than the given maximum distance from the target word for (Map.Entry<String, Integer> entry : trie.getSimilarityMap("Jane", 10).entrySet()) {
+			System.out.println(entry.getKey() + " - " + entry.getValue());
+		}
+		// Get word that is less than the given maximum distance from the target word System.out.println(trie.similarity("Jane", 10));
 	}
 }
 ```

 ## Complexity (Average)

 |Access|Search|Insertion|Deletion|